3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Sovol_SV08_Setup/SV08_EXTRA_INSTRUCTIONS.md

 ```
 ###### NOTE: Don't forget to restart Klipper & reload your web browser window so new items will show & work correctly after installation!

+### You need to complete everything in the [General Setup For All Printers](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General%20_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#the-file-structure-has-changed-for-v294-onwards) as well!

 ****************************************************************************************************************************
 # Edit your printer.cfg